pollfish/docs/flutter.md

 *	Android 16+ using Google Play Services
 *	iOS version 9.0+

+> **Note:** Apps designed for [Children and Families program](https://play.google.com/about/families/ads-monetization/) should not be using Pollfish SDK, since Pollfish does not collect responses from users less than 16 years old

 ## Quick Guide

 * Sign Up for a Pollfish Publisher account, create a new app and grap it's API key